ukparliament/weeknotes.data-search/18/index.md

 * Michael needs to chat with [Ed](https://twitter.com/ewhitur) and Angela about modelling committee staff and associated privacy concerns.

-* The old website search will be turned off in the next two weeks.

 * Work will continue on making Deposited Papers searchable.
 Letting search bots into selected bits of data.parliament will be the first step.

 ### Corpcomms